 In December of 2013, Wes finally surrendered to his love of working with rocks and fossils and officially retired from his life work of insulating homes.
 He now is at the shop Tuesday through Saturday.

-His love of dinosaurs and rocks lead him to buying a rock shop in the spring of 2011.
+His love of dinosaurs and rocks lead him to buy a rock shop in the spring of 2011.
 Wes attended Texas Institute of Jewelry Technology and was certified in Lapidary Arts, Faceting, and Casting.

 A few years ago, Wes found the first known dinosaur tracks in Hopkins County.
 They are located in Coleman Park.